 Inclusion and Exclusion Criteria are developed with much thought and consideration.
 They are necessary to prove whether medicines work or not in a specific patient population and make sure the right participants enter the trial and stay safe.
 These criteria are applied to all potential participants equally before they start the study.

-Participants can drop out of clinical trials any time.
 Participants can drop out of a clinical trial even after they have agreed to participate.
 And they do not need to give a reason.
 No matter what stage of a clinical trial, participants have the right to change their mind.
 If a participant decides to stop participating, the Principal Investigator will remove them from the trial in a way that is safe for the participant.

 For most clinical trials, study medication is provided and visits are conducted at no cost to the participant.
 However, that's not always the case.

 Some clinical trials also pay participants.
 These payments, if any, tend to vary based upon the phase of the trial.
 For example, payment for a Phase 1 trial (Researchers test a new drug or treatment in a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.) is often more substantial, while payment for Phase 4 trial (Studies that look at real-world experience over a long time and provide additional information on the drug’s risks, benefits, and optimal use.) is often only reimbursement for time and travel.

 Participants learn about any costs or payments before enrolling in a clinical trial, during the informed consent process (Before joining, the study is explained to all participants and they’re given the chance to ask questions.
 The purpose of the informed consent process is to protect the rights of study participants and to make sure they are adequately informed of important details about the clinical study.)